krahets/hello-algo/en/docs/chapter_sorting/counting_sort.md

 ## 11.9.1 &nbsp; Simple implementation

 Let's start with a simple example.
-Given an array `nums` of length $n$, where all elements are "non-negative integers", the overall process of counting sort is illustrated in the following diagram.
+Given an array `nums` of length $n$, where all elements are "non-negative integers", the overall process of counting sort is illustrated in Figure 11-16.

 1. Traverse the array to find the maximum number, denoted as $m$, then create an auxiliary array `counter` of length $m + 1$.
 2. **Use `counter` to count the occurrence of each number in `nums`**, where `counter[num]` corresponds to the occurrence of the number `num`.
 The counting method is simple, just traverse `nums` (suppose the current number is `num`), and increase `counter[num]` by $1$ each round.